Guide To Sikh Weddings

 Sehra Bandi

-Groom’s Arrival
+Groom’s Arrival:

 The groom, accompanied by his family and friends, arrives at the wedding venue, usually a gurdwara (Sikh temple).
 The groom is welcomed by the bride’s family with garlands, and both families exchange greetings.